 Visit the Hermitage, followed by the Royal Palace, formerly the town hall, decorated by the leading Dutch painters of the 17th century (subject to closure for royal functions).
 Return to the Rijksmuseum for a second visit.
 There is some free time to visit two other major art museums nearby which have also recently been refurbished and extended, the Van Gogh Museum and the Stedelijk Museum of modern and contemporary art.

 Opened in June 2014 after long closure for refurbishment, the Mauritshuis at The Hague ‘looks set to become northern Europe’s most alluring small museum’ (Jackie Wullschlager, Financial Times).
 The superb collection of paintings includes masterpieces by Rembrandt and Vermeer.
-The Gemeentemuseum has 19th-century Hague School paintings, the realist milieu from which Van Gogh emerged, and works by the pioneer abstractionist Mondriaan.
+Visit also the illusionistic Mesdag panorama before driving to the airport.
 Fly from Amsterdam and return to London Heathrow at c.
-6.00pm.
+4.30pm in 2018, and c.
+6.00pm in 2019.

 We sometimes change the visits on this itinerary to take advantage of temporary exhibitions.